Mental health problems can affect anyone at any time and one in four people will experience some form of mental illness.

 I need help with day to day activities

-The council may be able to help; to arrange for an assessment of your needs please see the following page: What is an assessment?
+The council may be able to help; to arrange for an assessment of your needs.

 The Mental Capacity Act - if someone is unable to make decisions for themselves

 The Mental Capacity Act 2005 provides a statutory framework to empower and protect vulnerable people who are not able to make their own decisions.
 For further information please see the national government website's information about mental capacity and the law.
-The council has a service that assists where people may be unable to make financial decisions for themselves: for information about that see Managing personal financial affairs.
+The council has a service that assists where people may be unable to make financial decisions for themselves: for information about that see Planning ahead - your care and money.
 To ask about services in general please see the contact box on the right of this page.